MasoumehKhalilzadeh/Machine-Learning-Based-Forecasting-XGBoost-vs-LSTM/README.md

 | XGBoost   | ~1.56M      | 2.70%    |
 | LSTM      | ~1.82M      | 3.04%    |

-> **Conclusion:** XGBoost outperformed LSTM in this forecasting task, delivering lower error rates while being faster to train on structured features.
+> XGBoost outperformed LSTM in this forecasting task, delivering lower error rates while being faster to train on structured features.

 ---

 **Tools used:** Python, Pandas, XGBoost, TensorFlow/Keras, Matplotlib, Scikit-learn

+---

+## 🧠 Conclusion & Business Insight

+This project gave us a hands-on look at how machine learning models like **XGBoost** and **LSTM** can be used to forecast retail sales.
+Both models were able to follow the general sales trends, but **XGBoost came out on top** with a lower error and more accurate predictions overall.

+With a **MAPE of just 2.70%**, XGBoost proved to be a great choice for structured, short-term sales forecasting.
+It handled lag features and calendar-based patterns really well.
+LSTM, while slightly less accurate, still showed potential—especially for modeling sequences over time.
+With more tuning or richer features (like holidays or promotions), it could improve even more.

+> 💡 **Bottom line:** If you're working with structured sales data and need quick, reliable forecasts, XGBoost is a solid and efficient choice.
+But if your data is more complex or deeply time-dependent, LSTM could offer value with the right setup.

+This project helped clarify not just the technical differences between the models, but when and why you'd choose one over the other in real-world forecasting scenarios.